Stratus3D/asdf-lua/README.md

 ## Issues

-* LuaRocks is not apart of installs
 * No support for LuaJIT
 * Lua versions 5.1 and earlier do not install
-*

 ## License
 MIT License